Pros

 Overall, Shopify’s services are very well-received by users, especially when compared to similar services.
 Here’s what people tend to like about Shopify.

 - Ease Of Use: Merchants have raved about the supreme simplicity and ease of use of both Shopify POS and Shopify as a whole.
-Simply put, there are few easier ways to get a shop started and begin selling, both online and in brick-and-mortar settings.
+Simply put, there are a few easier ways to start a shop and begin selling, both online and in brick-and-mortar settings.

 - Inventory Management: Many customers have noted how easy it is to import inventory and how well Shopify POS handles a wide variety of products.